 In the event that the exponents are in fractional form, you should review what we have learned about fractions previously to fully understand how to simplify these kinds of exponents.

-After learning all the rules we can then move to 3.3 where we will get to understand the order of operations with exponents.
-Then in 3.4 we will use all the rules we learned to solve problems.
+After learning all the rules we can then move to section 3 where we will get to understand the order of operations with exponents.
+Then in section 4 we will use all the rules we learned to solve problems.